-12.6,16.4]m s-1.
-There are about 385 observations with the differences fall in the ± -0.25 m s-1 in o-b, whereas that number rose to nearly 964 after data assimilation.
+There are about 385 observations where the differences fall in the $\pm 0.25 \text{ m s}^{-1}$ in o-b, whereas that number rose to nearly 964 after data assimilation.

-3) DROPWINDSONDE DATA
+3) Dropwindsonde data

-More than 50 dropwindsonde profiles (Fig. 3) with thousands of individual records of wind vector, temperature, moisture and height at different pressure levels, were assimilated at 0000 UTC, 0600 UTC, and 1200UTC 24 July 2005.
-The black curves in Fig. 6 compare the RMS of the first guess fit and analysis fit to the observations for 0000 UTC, 0600 UTC and 1200 UTC.
+More than 50 dropwindsonde profiles (Fig. 3) with thousands of individual records of wind vector, temperature, moisture, and height at different pressure levels were assimilated at 0000, 0600, and 1200 UTC 24 July 2005.
+The black curves in Fig. 6 compare the RMS of the first-guess fit and the analysis fit to the observations for 0000, 0600, and 1200 UTC.
 The analysis with dropwindsonde data assimilated fits the observations more closely when compared to the first guess.

-4) ALL DATA
+4) All data

-A final experiment includes the assimilation of all three data types (GOES, QuikSCAT and dropwindsonde data).
-When all three data types are assimilated during the 12-h data assimilation period, the analysis generally fits each type of the data better than the case when only one type of observations is assimilated (gray curves in Figs 4, 5 and 6).
-Specifically, the numbers of observations with the differences that fall in the +/-0.25 m s-1 range in o-a are increased to 1582 for QuikSCAT observations (Fig.4) and 2109 for GOES-11 wind observations (Fig.5), respectively.
-The RMS of the analysis fit to the dropwindsonde observations are also significantly improved in most of the cases (Fig.6).
-Overall, the results indicate that assimilation of all three data types together improves the fit of initial analysis to each and every type of the data.
+A final experiment includes the assimilation of all three data types (GOES, QuikSCAT, and dropwindsonde data).
+When all three data types are assimilated during the 12-h data assimilation period, the analysis generally fits each type of the data better than the case when only one type of observations is assimilated (gray curves in Figs. 4-6).
+Specifically, the numbers of observations with the differences that fall in the $\pm 0.25 \text{ m s}^{-1}$ range in o - a are increased to 1582 for QuikSCAT observations (Fig. 4) and 2109 for GOES-11 wind observations (Fig. 5), respectively.
+The RMSs of the analysis fit to the dropwindsonde observations are also significantly improved in most of the cases (Fig. 6).
+Overall, the results indicate that assimilation of all three data types together improves the fit of the initial analysis to each and every type of the data.